Science students in class

 Michael received a bachelor’s degree in mathematics and physics from Oberlin College.
 He came to Boston University in 2010 to study physics and began research in nanobiotechnology with aspirations of making a positive difference in the world through scientific research and teaching undergraduates.
 While in the Physics Department, Michael was a fellow with the GK–12 program, an NSF-funded program partnering graduate students and teachers in K-12 classrooms to enhance their curriculum, and he interned at an urban Boston public school.
 It was in these programs that he discovered his love of teaching high school.
 He eventually left BU in 2014 with Master’s degrees in both physics and teaching, with a focus on urban science education.
 He is currently the mentor of Somerville High School’s FIRST Robotics Team.
 In his spare time, he enjoys making music on the fiddle and the piano.

-Science Teacher Brian Kennedy
+Headshot of Science Teacher Kennedy

-Brian Kennedy, Chemistry
+Brian Kennedy, Biology and Chemistry

 Photo of teacher Mr. Maloney